OliInTheValley/SpatioTemporal_Analysis/README.md

 5. Output_tables - at some points in the scripts, we create e.g. lists of genes.
 These sould be stored here

+# Data availability
+The sequencing datasets analyzed during the current study are available in the Gene Expression Omnibus repository under accession numbers GSE212336, GSE212576, GSE212903, GSE227689 and GSE227515.

 # Sofware enviornment
 R version 3.6.3 (2020-02-29)
 Platform: x86_64-apple-darwin15.6.0 (64-bit)